EricHsia7/bus-notification-worker/README.md

 ### Issue Registration key

 1. To prevent unknown users from registering as clients, you should set a complex, random password and keep it secure and private.
-2. Although the registration key can be any string, however, **it’s strongly recommended to set a safe password** even you can turn off Allow registration later.
+2. Although the registration key can be any string, however, **it’s strongly recommended to set a safe password** even you can turn off allow registration later.

 ### Set Environment Secrets